LibreCodeCoop/dashboard/README.md

 Users should log in to the system and view invoices and recording audios of all customers they have.

+The project needs to be internationalized.
+Do not display any text to the user that cannot be translated.

 ## Contributing

 Read the [contributing](/CONTRIBUTING.md) file first.